JYang-AI/jyang-ai.github.io/_pages/about.md

 ---

 I am an Assistant Professor in the Department of Computer Science at the [University of Houston](https://www.uh.edu) with a joint appointment in the Department of Electrical and Computer Engineering.
+Prior to that, I was a visitor at Caltech and a postdoctoral research assistant at UC Riverside, working with [Prof. Adam Wierman](https://adamwierman.com) and [Prof. Shaolei Ren](https://shaoleiren.github.io)
-I received my PhD degree in 2023 at the University of California, Riverside, advised by [Prof. Shaolei Ren](https://shaoleiren.github.io).
+I received my PhD degree in 2023 at the University of California, Riverside, advised by Prof. Shaolei Ren.
 My research interests span AI/ML algorithms and their applications in computing systems.
 My research seeks to advance **trustworthy and efficient AI**, building safe, responsible, and efficient AI systems.
 My research methodologies include reinforcement learning, online learning/optimization, knowledge informed learning, learning-augmented algorithms, etc.